 --G.K.
 Chesterton, Orthodoxy

-Chesterton’s observation that the truly liberal person is more, not less, likely to believe in miracles, in the supernatural, in fairy tales, goes to the heart of what to me is so endlessly compelling about Christ.
-The child who is always ready to be astonished, who wears his or her heart on her sleeve, who is easily angered, easily hurt, and equally easily forgives is poised to be a close friend of Christ’s…
+This comports with my idea that the child who is always ready to be astonished, who wears his or her heart on her sleeve, who is easily angered, easily hurt, and equally easily forgives is poised to be a close friend of Christ’s…

 From an interview with Father Thomas Joseph White, O.P. in Religion & Ethics, November 20, 2009: